 In 2015 I was awarded Officer of the Order of the British Empire (OBE), for services to the prevention of infectious diseases.
 This was the result of our work at the Royal Free Hospital in London, caring for patients with Ebola virus disease.

-ICS President and Consultant Intensivist and Anaesthetist
+ICS Immediate Past President and Consultant Intensivist and Anaesthetist

 He is a Consultant in Critical Care at Portsmouth Hospitals University NHS Trust and the Divisional Director for Clinical Delivery (Critical Care, Anaesthetics, Theatres, Radiology, Pharmacy, Therapies, Blood Sciences and Pathology).
 He was previously the Clinical Director of Critical Care when the ICU was rated outstanding in all domains by the CQC.